-The bill creates transparency requirements for PBMs and carriers regarding prescription drug benefits and grants audit authority to the commissioner of insurance for fully insured plans to ensure compliance with the requirements.
+For group health benefit plans in effect during the 2025 calendar year and each calendar year thereafter, the act creates transparency requirements for PBMs and carriers regarding prescription drug benefits and grants audit authority to the commissioner of insurance (commissioner) for fully insured plans to ensure compliance with the requirements.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)